Bomb squad responds to Fort Smith airport after threat

-FORT SMITH, Ark. — The bomb squad is responding to the Fort Smith Regional Airport after a bomb threat was received.
+FORT SMITH, Ark. — The bomb squad responded to the Fort Smith Regional Airport after a bomb threat was received.

 According to Aric Mitchell with the Fort Smith Police Department, police and bomb squad, along with other agencies, were called to the airport around 4:35 p.m.
 Thursday (July 9) after a bomb threat was made.